Art and the Art Ministry

 His latest gift to the church are two eight foot painted steel sculptures which are being installed on the church grounds in areas that will be landscaped with drought resistant native plants and shrubbery.
 One of the sculptures is of St. Francis.
 The church upholds the annual tradition of the Blessing of the Animals on the Feast of St. Francis.
 In keeping with the event there have been a series of St. Francis sculptures over the years but none as whimsical as Drumm’s wonderful contemporary rendition.

 The second sculpture, which is similar in style and equally whimsical, is a contemporary depiction of Noah’s Ark complete with Noah

 and his entourage of animals, lightening, and a rainbow.
 It will be located next to Saint Michael's well-known Noah’s Ark Thrift Shop where shoppers and churchgoers alike can enjoy it at the rear of the church property.

 Upon entering the church building from the rear parking lot parishioners pass through The Gallery on their way to the parish hall, sanctuary or meeting rooms.
-The Gallery features changing exhibits and is maintained by the Art Committee.
+The Gallery features changing exhibits and is maintained by the Art Ministry.
 The shows scheduled for this year include “Artwork Inspired by and Dedicated to Saint Michael's” November-December; “Saint Michael's: The First 50 Years in Photographs” January-February; “ Past and Present Members Show” March-April; “Shawls and Quilts” May-June.
 “Noah’s Ark Art” July-October.